Mother Tongue

 MOTHER TONGUE AND THE MIDDLE YEARS (GRADES 6-10)

-If students are entering into Diploma and the Language self-taught option (see the Diploma section), it is important they maintain their Mother Tongue language acquisition.
+If students are entering into the Diploma and the Language self-taught option (see the Diploma section), it is important they maintain their Mother Tongue language acquisition.
 There are two possible ways of accomplishing this:

 • The student studies Mother Tongue after school with a recognized teacher/tutor of the school’s choosing as part of the school’s after school program.